DEVBALIYAN21/quiz-master-front/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-Please ensure your code follows Go best practices and includes tests.
+Please ensure your code follows TypeScript and React best practices and includes tests where applicable.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.